 Phone: (804) 827-8890

 Kyeongmo Kim, Ph.D., is an assistant professor in the VCU School of Social Work.
 His scholarship focuses on aging and mental health.
 He has particular interests in the role of programs, policies, and neighborhood environments in predicting mental health status and service utilization of older racial and ethnic minorities.

-His current research examines the effects of county-level characteristics on mental health services use among older racial and ethnic minorities.
-This research expands our understanding of disparities in mental health service use (within- and between-group differences), and inform intervention strategies targeted at specific racial and ethnic minorities.
-Another research project investigates the associations between neighborhood physical and social environments and well-being of older adults.
-He is collaborating with a research team at University of Maryland at Baltimore and Wayne State University.
-This study addresses the social determinants of health disparities.
+His current research examines the effects of residential/racial segregation on mental health services use among older racial and ethnic minorities.
+This research expands our understanding of disparities in mental health service use (within- and between-group differences) and informs intervention strategies targeted at specific racial and ethnic minorities.
+He is also working on research projects that investigate the associations between neighborhood physical and social environments and the well-being of older adults, with special attention to the social determinants of health and health disparities.

 His research is informed by his practice experiences at both the domestic and international level.
 He was a program director at a community-based organization serving older immigrants in Chicago.
-In South Korea, he, as a social worker, developed and implemented social enterprise programs with working poor families; he also worked as an investigator at Presidential Commission that promotes human rights.
-Kim welcomes mentoring opportunities to guide students about the issues facing on older adults in his research, teaching, and scholarship.
+In South Korea, he was a social worker and developed and implemented social enterprise programs with working poor families; he also worked as an investigator at the Presidential Commission that promotes human rights.
+He serves as the Aging Certificate Program coordinator and welcomes mentoring opportunities to guide students about the issues that older adults face in his research, teaching and scholarship.